rpt19-eckert/Photo-Carousel-Service/README.md

 ## Overview
 The Photo Carousel Module is a inherited service from team member.
 I worked on back-end system design of the service.
-This Photo Carousel's back-end was designed and written together with three other services to create an Item Listing Page within a team of 3 people.
+This Photo Carousel's back-end was designed and written together with two other services to create an Item Listing Page within a team of 3 people.

 ### My contributions: